Miꞌkmaq: Violence

-On September 11, Sipekne'katik First Nation Chief Michael Sack sent a letter to Premier Stephen McNeil, DFO Minister Bernadette Jordan and Nova Scotia RCMP Commanding Officer Lee Bergerman, calling for them "to uphold the rule of law amid ongoing violence, threats, human rights discrimination and ongoing failure to uphold the 1999 Supreme Court of Canada decision in R v Marshall, recognizing the Mi'kmaq right to fish and trade."
+On September 11, Sipekne'katik First Nation Chief Michael Sack sent a letter to Premier Stephen McNeil, DFO Minister Bernadette Jordan and Nova Scotia RCMP Commanding Officer Lee Bergerman, calling for them "to uphold the rule of law amid ongoing violence, threats, human rights discrimination and ongoing failure to uphold the 1999 Supreme Court of Canada decision in R v Marshall, recognizing the Miꞌkmaq right to fish and trade."
 By that point, vehicles and property belonging to members of the Sipekne'katik First Nation had already been damaged and stolen, including boats being burned.
-There were already planned protests by non-Indigenous fishers to block the Mi'kmaq fishers' access to several wharves.
+There were already planned protests by non-Indigenous fishers to block the Miꞌkmaq fishers' access to several wharves.
 One such protest took place on September 15 at Saulnierville and Weymouth wharves.

-On September 17, Sipekne'katik launched a "moderate livelihood fishery" with a ceremony at the Saulnierville wharf, the first lobster fishery regulated by Mi'kmaq in Nova Scotia.
-On September 18, the Assembly of Nova Scotia Mi'kmaw Chiefs declared a province-wide state of emergency in response to threats by commercial and non-indigenous fishers, including some that had cut the Mi'kmaq lobster traps.
+On September 17, Sipekne'katik launched a moderate livelihood fishery with a ceremony at the Saulnierville wharf, the first lobster fishery regulated by Miꞌkmaq in Nova Scotia.
+On September 18, the Assembly of Nova Scotia Miꞌkmaw Chiefs declared a province-wide state of emergency in response to threats by commercial and non-Indigenous fishers, including some that had cut the Miꞌkmaq lobster traps.
 On September 25, the Sipekne'katik fishery released its proposed regulations allowing the legal sale of seafood harvested under the fishery to Indigenous and non-Indigenous consumers and wholesalers.
 However, at the time of the announcement, Nova Scotia's Fisheries and Coastal Resources Act prohibited anyone in Nova Scotia from purchasing fish from "a person who does not hold a valid commercial fishing license issued by Fisheries and Oceans Canada," which would include the fishery.

-On October 1, Potlotek First Nation and Eskasoni First Nation launched their own moderate livelihood fishery in a celebration at Battery Provincial Park that coincided with Mi'kmaq Treaty Day.
+On October 1, Potlotek First Nation and Eskasoni First Nation launched their own moderate livelihood fishery in a celebration at Battery Provincial Park that coincided with Miꞌkmaq Treaty Day.
 The management plan behind this fishery had been in development for three months, prompted by the seizure of lobster traps by DFO officials.
 Community licenses issued through this fishery will entitle fishers to 70 tags, and boats will be allowed to carry up to 200 lobster traps each.
 At the time of the launch of the Potlotek fishery, Membertou was also planning on launching their own fishery, following a similar plan.
-After the launch of this fishery, DFO officers continued to seize Mi'kmaq traps.
+After the launch of this fishery, DFO officers continued to seize Miꞌkmaq traps.